sakshi1499/sakshi1499/README.md

 - 👯 I’m looking to collaborate on exciting new projects!

-- 💬 Ask me about: Open Source, IEEE, GirlScript, Research Papers
+- 💬 Ask me about: Open Source, IEEE, GirlScript, Research Papers, Grace Hopper Celebration!

 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/sakshi-munjal-266633187/)